Rust with axum

 tracing-subscriber = { version = "0.3.22", features = ["env-filter"] }

-In ~/reactive/chatterd/src/ the file main.rs has also been created for you.
+In ~/agentic/harnessd/src/ the file main.rs has also been created for you.
 Edit the file:

 server$ vi src/main.rs

-and replace the existing lines in main.rs with the server and URL routing code,
+and replace all existing lines in main.rs with the server and URL routing code below,

 starting with the following use lines::